Sacramento Attorneys Hold Negligent Parties Accountable for Your Injury

 - Wet and slippery floors from spilled food, drinks, or grocery items

 - Wet or icy sidewalks

 - Broken escalators or stairways without adequate handrails

 - Exposed wiring

 When an accident due to negligence causes death rather than personal injury, the family of the deceased may sue for wrongful death.
 Plaintiffs in a wrongful death action are usually the spouse or surviving children of the deceased, but may also be grandchildren, dependent parents, or next of kin, depending upon the circumstances.
 Damages in a wrongful death action are those suffered by the surviving family members.
 Economic damages include funeral and burial expenses, loss of financial support, and loss of household services.
 Non-economic damages include loss of companionship, loss of marital relations, and loss of training and guidance.

-If you or a loved one has suffered a serious personal injury or wrongful death due to the negligence of another, our experienced trial lawyers can help you to obtain compensation for your damages and hold the negligent actors accountable for their wrongful conduct.
-Contact Mastagni, Holstedt, Amick, Miller & Johnsen, A.P.C. at 877-212-6907 for a free consultation.
+If you or a loved one has suffered a serious personal injury or wrongful death due to the negligence of another, our experienced trial lawyers with Mastagni Holstedt, APC can help you to obtain compensation for your damages and hold the negligent actors accountable for their wrongful conduct.
+Contact us online or call us at 877-212-6907 for a free consultation.
 We have offices in Sacramento, Rancho Cucamonga, Pleasanton and Redwood City.